Defining Secrets, Application Settings and Feature Flags

 });

-More info about the Sentinel pattern are on the official documentation.
+More info about the Sentinel pattern is on the official App Configuration documentation.

-Feature flags can be customised further by adding additional properties, such as scheduling and target users, or custom filters.
+Feature flags can be customized further by adding additional properties, such as scheduling and target users, or custom filters.

 Weighted Random Feature Flags

-It is possible to randomly enable a feature flag within a weight, use seed:
+It is possible to randomly enable a feature flag based on a weight, using

 Scheduling Feature Flags

-The following snippet shows how to define feature flags with scheduling options, and eventually recurrence:
+The following snippet shows how to define feature flags with scheduling options, and recurrence:

 {